 Soil often plays a major role in the development of an ecosystem.
 Soil is composed of weathered material, organic matter, water and air.
 There are many types of soil.
 The type of soil which is found in an area is influenced greatly by the climate and also the type of rock which is weathered to produce the soil.
 The type of soil found in an area determines to a large extent the types of plants which can grow there.
 This in turn influences the types of animals which can survive there.

-The CXC/CSEC Geography syllabus requires students to study the climate, soil and vegetation found in equatorial, tropical continental and tropical marine regions.
+The CXC/CSEC Geography syllabus requires students to study the climate, soil and vegetation found in equatorial and tropical marine regions.
 In simpler terms, you are expected to study the ecosystems which develop in these areas.

 The video below briefly outlines the concept of an ecosystem.